kumarabhay1029/IGN_OL_CLASSNOTES/mcs201_Unit-1.md

   [stop](oval)

 ## Feature of alogrithm :-
-1. input
+1. input.
-2. output
+2. output.
-3. definiteness
+3. definiteness.
-4. finiteness
+4. finiteness.
-5. effectiveness
+5. effectiveness.
-6. correcteness
+6. correcteness.

 ## Write an algorithm to calculate the factorial of a given number.(HOMEWORK)
   what is factorial ?
   it is denoted by n! means n! = n(n -1)(n - 2)(n - 3)........
-i.g - how factorial works -
+i.e. - how factorial works -
 number       f = f * number(f = 1)        NewNumber(number - 1)      NewNumber > 0
 5              1 * 5 = 5                   5 - 1 = 4                  is 4 > 0 :- No
 4              5 * 4 = 20                  4 - 1 = 3                  is 3 > 0 :- No